hltdi/HornMorpho/README.md

 A morphologically complex word consists of multiple *morphemes*, that is, more than one meaningful unit.
 One morpheme, the *stem*, is the part that conveys the basic meaning (the *lexical* meaning) of the word.
 The other morphemes, those that appear before the stem (as *prefixes*), after the stem (as *suffixes*) or within the stem (as *infixes*), modify the lexical meaning in various ways.
 For example, the Amharic word ለቤቶቻችን 'for our houses' consists of the stem ቤት and three additional morphemes, the prefix ለ- and the suffixes -ኦች and -ኣችን.[^3]

-[^3]: For prefixes and suffixes beginning with the vowel /-a/, HM uses the character ኣ.
-For suffixes beginning with the vowel /-ǝ/, it uses the character አ rather than the usual Amharic character ኧ.
+[^3]: For prefixes and suffixes beginning with the vowel /a/, HM uses the character ኣ.
+For suffixes beginning with the vowel /ǝ/, it uses the character አ rather than the usual Amharic character ኧ.
+This convention agrees with normal spelling rules in most other languages written with the Ge'ez script, which do not use the character ኧ.

 #### Segmentation